 Between the towns of Green Head and Leeman is the Milligan Island Camping Node.
 It’s a great spot for campers looking for a quiet coastal experience.
 The camp sites are on very compacted surfaces, so if you’re coming with a tent be sure to pack high-quality tent pegs and even additional tools to hammer them into the ground.

 At Cape Le Grand National Park in Esperance you’ll get the privilege of camping at the beach named one of Australia’s best.
 The iconic Lucky Bay has sites just a few steps from the famous beach, while at Le Grand Beach Campground your million-dollar view takes in a wide sweep of beach where you can swim, snorkel and fish.
 Just be prepared – you might have to share your site with some local kangaroos.

 12. Alexander Bay Campground, Howick

 Located approximately 100 kilometres east of Esperance is Alexander Bay, or as the locals refer to it, A Bay.
 Known for its white sandy beaches, this is the perfect spot for those wanting to fish, surf or just relax along that famous stretch of coastline.
 There are 12 camping bays, and dogs and cats are permitted providing they're kept on a lead.

-Want to beach camp but prefer not to rough it?
 We've got you covered with all the amenities at our beachfront RAC Parks & Resorts.
 Plus, members save up to 20%* on accommodation.